btbytes/btbytes/README.md

 # Hi there 👋

 This is [Pradeep Gowda](https://www.btbytes.com/).
-This is my "developer portfolio".
-You can get in touch with me:
-✉️ pradeep🌀btbytes.com, [Twitter/X](https://x.com/btbytes) or [LinkedIn](https://linkedin.com/in/btbytes).
+This is the perfect place to talk about programming and stuff ;)

 - I like programming in -- Python, Nim, Scala.
 - I have programmed professionally in -- Java, Javascript, Bash.